Tame class field theory over local fields: Tame class group and motivic cohomology

 \subsection{Review of Voevodsky's motives}

-It was shown by Cisinski-D{\'e}glise \cite{CD-Springer} that given a Noetherian $k$-scheme $X$, there is a monoidal triangulated category of mixed motives $\dm(X, \Lambda)$ which coincides with the original construction of Voevodsky \cite{Voe00} when $X$ is the spectrum of a perfect field and of Suslin \cite{Suslin-AKT} when $X$ is the spectrum of an arbitrary field.
+In \cite[Thm.~11.4.5]{CD-Springer}, Cisinski-D{\'e}glise showed that given any $X \in \Nsch_{\kappa}$ and any (unital) commutative ring $R$, there is a monoidal triangulated category of integral mixed motives $\dm(X, R)$ which coincides with the original construction of Voevodsky \cite{Voe00} when $X$ is the spectrum of a perfect field and of Suslin \cite{Suslin-AKT} when $X$ is the spectrum of an arbitrary field.
+The assignment $X \mapsto \dm(X, R)$ satisfies many (but not necessarily all) of the axioms which together constitute the so-called `Grothendieck six functor formalism' (cf. \cite[Thm.~1, p.~xviii]{CD-Springer}).